seannns/uni-notes/IFB102/Complexity.md

 	Encapsulate complex code into libraries.

 Software evolution
 	As new hardware/features arise, software libraries can be updated.
-Howevb
+However, as updates occur old programs can be broken leading to compatibility issues.

+Backwars/Forwards Compatibility
+	Back: new program aware of old libraries
+	New libraries should supply a new API and old API for legacy programs.

+API